Have you jumped onto the Pinterest craze? If so, this is the perfect plugin for you.

 When you are considering what to include on a website, you need to think about what your audience needs:

 If agents and editors are viewing your website, they are already interested in your work.
 They are looking to see what else you offer and a little more about you.
 Your website, for this audience, serves as an online resume.
-Ultimately, they want confirmation of what they already think (which often means not having something on your site that proves that opinion wrong).
+Ultimately, they want confirmation of what they already think about you and your writing, your style (which often means not having something on your site that proves that opinion wrong).

 Other writers and authors are looking for someone to connect with.
 They are also looking to network and learn more about you.
 They are visiting because they’ve already begun to form an opinion about you and they want to connect further.